 - Bethel Valley Church (bus stop): New Bethel Baptist Church and Cemetery, founded in 1851, was officially closed by former church members as a house of worship in 1949 following the area’s Manhattan Project incorporation into the Oak Ridge Reservation.
 The cemetery features covered grave houses that are unique to the region.
 The church is still used for special events and homecoming celebrations.

 - Graphite Reactor at ORNL (bus stop): A national historic landmark, the Graphite Reactor located at the Oak Ridge National Laboratory served as the pilot project that led to the first production of plutonium.
 Visitors will view the world’s oldest nuclear reactor.

-- Spallation Neutron Source (drive by): The Spallation Neutron Source (SNS) is an accelerator-baed neutron source facility that provides the most intense pulsed neutron beams in the works of scientific research and industrial development.
+- Spallation Neutron Source (drive by): The Spallation Neutron Source (SNS) is an accelerator-based neutron source facility that provides the most intense pulsed neutron beams in the world of scientific research and industrial development.

-- East Tennessee Technology Park: Heritage Center (formerly K-25) (drive by): Tour visitors learn about the gaseous diffusion process that enriched uranium (later sent to Y-12 for further enrichment) to power the first atomic bomb.
-A stop at the K-25 Overlook will be made if time allows.
+- East Tennessee Technology Park: Heritage Center, formerly K-25 (drive by): Tour visitors learn about the gaseous diffusion process that enriched uranium (later sent to Y-12 for further enrichment) to power the first atomic bomb.

 The tour program is sponsored by the ORNL, Y-12, ETTP, Dept. of Energy, and AMSE.
 For more information, please call Glenda Bingham, AMSE, at (865) 576-3200.